yoadwo/Wedding__landing-page-pwa/README.md

 ## Secret management

 Angular-CLI does not support `process.env`.
-To securly use API keys the app is using `extra.json` file, which is currently in its "template" state (untracked with `git update-index --skip-worktree`);
+To securly use API keys the app is using `extra.json` file, which is currently in its "template" state.
 When developing locally, manually update its properties with secrets.
-When deploying, use the CI to manipulate its properties (curerntly: GitHub secrets and GitHub Actions to (set JSON fields)[https://github.com/jossef/action-set-json-field]);
+When deploying, use the CI to manipulate its properties (curerntly: GitHub env vars and GitHub Actions to (set JSON fields)[https://github.com/jossef/action-set-json-field]);

 ## Development server